 - You have the right to contact hospital management if a concern you have about patient care or safety has not been addressed.
 If your concerns cannot be resolved through the hospital, you may also contact the Joint Commission.

 Phone: 800-994-6610.
 Email: firstname.lastname@example.org

 Reading Hospital accepts these responsibilities as part of our mission to provide you with the healthcare services you need.

-We will provide you with a Patient Information booklet to help you and your family learn what to expect during your Hospital experience.
-In addition, please feel free to contact our Patient Advocate at 484-628-8663 or firstname.lastname@example.org.
+- We will provide you with a Patient Information booklet to help you and your family learn what to expect during your hospital experience.

 Your Responsibilities to the Hospital

 To help us help them, our patients have responsibilities to provide the hospital with certain information and support.